Abd-007/Switch-Emulators-Guide/Links.md

 **To skip redirects and link shorteners:** https://fastforward.team/ or https://github.com/sblask/webextension-skip-redirect

 **Note:** Do not use another adblocker combined with uBlock Origin.
-They likely conflict, and will not work as intended.
+They'll likely conflict, and will not work as intended.
 If you prefer to use a *different* adblocker altogether, fine. ***Do NOT use Adblock or Adblock Plus***.
 The original owners of these sold their product.
 The new owners purposely let ads through.

 * * *